BioNTech Announces Third Quarter 2022 Financial Results and Corporate Update

 - BioNTech raises the lower end of its 2022 full year financial guidance to include estimated COVID-19 vaccine revenue of €16 - 17 billion

-MAINZ, Germany, November 7, 2022 (GLOBE NEWSWIRE) -- BioNTech SE (Nasdaq: BNTX, “BioNTech” or the "Company”) today reported financial results for the three and nine months ended September 30, 2022 and provided an update on its corporate progress.
+MAINZ, Germany, November 7, 2022 (GLOBE NEWSWIRE) -- BioNTech SE BNTX "BioNTech" or the ", Company"))) today reported financial results for the three and nine months ended September 30, 2022 and provided an update on its corporate progress.

 "I would like to thank our growing BioNTech team for their outstanding performance in the first nine months of 2022 which allowed us to be the first Company to provide access to a BA.4/BA.5 variant adapted bivalent vaccine at an unprecedented speed.
 We are working to leverage this experience and apply the lessons learned from the development of Omicron-adapted vaccines to other disease areas and product candidates," said Prof. Ugur Sahin, M.D., CEO and Co-founder of BioNTech.
 "The next chapter of BioNTech's evolution is becoming tangible; we continue to expand our COVID-19 vaccine and infectious disease portfolio and advance our oncology pipeline.
 We reaffirm our commitment to improving the health of people worldwide by developing immunotherapies that utilize the full potential of the immune system to fight cancer, infectious and other serious diseases."